 All relationships are based on common value systems.
 You get to know someone as you come to understand their value system.
 If we have nothing in common, no relationship will develop.
 But when we find things that we value together, we develop relationship around that common ground.
 We can be motivated to a common purpose around that value even if we only share values in that one area.
 However, the breadth of our shared values will determine the breadth of our relationship.
 And, the degree to which our common values are deeply held values is the degree to which we can have deep relationships.
 This is true for non-moral values, but is especially true for moral values.

 In our relationships, we have varying degrees of conflict.
 In every case, these conflicts can be traced back to a conflict of values.
 How the toothpaste tube is to be squeezed is not a moral issue; how money is to be spent may not be a moral issue.
 However, they can become moral issues when there is unresolved conflict over them.

-The problem is that we have all chosen value systems that at their core will benefit ourselves.
+The problem is that by default we all choose value systems that at their core will benefit ourselves.
 This choice limits relationship because all conflict in relationship is conflict over values.
 The consequence of our native value systems is broken and failed relationships.